 Remove suspicious apps

-Malicious apps could be the reason you have malware on your Android device.
-The exact steps for removing suspicious apps may vary slightly depending on the model of your phone and the version of Android you have installed.
+Malicious apps could be causing malware on your Android device.
+The exact steps for removing suspicious apps may vary slightly depending on your phone's model and the version of Android you have installed.

 - On your Android device, go to Settings.